Higher direct images of snc ideal sheaves: Constructing semi-simplicial projective Cohen-Macaulayfications

-\begin{theorem}[{\cite[Thm.
-1.6]{CesMac}, see also \cite[Thm.
-1.1]{MR1707481}}] For every a CM-quasi-excellent noetherian scheme \(X\) there exists a projective birational morphism \(\pi : \tilde{X} \to X\) such that \(\tilde{X}\) is Cohen-Macaulay and \(\pi\) is an isomorphism over the Cohen-Macaulay locus \(\CM(X)\subset X\). \end{theorem}

-The notion of CM-quasi-excellence is a weakening of excellence introduced by \v{C}esnavi\v{c}ius, so in particular the theorem applies to excellent noetherian schemes.
-The usefulness of Macaulayfications for the problem at hand stems from an extension of the results of Chatzistamatiou-R\"ulling due to Kov\'acs. \begin{theorem}[{\cite[Thm.
-1.4]{kovacsRationalSingularities2020}}] Let \(f: X \to Y\) be a locally projective birational morphism of excellent Cohen-Macaulay schemes.
+\begin{conjecture}[{see also \cite[Conj.
+1.1]{CesMac}, \cite[Conj.
+1.14]{kovacsRationalSingularities2022}}] For every CM-quasi-excellent noetherian scheme \(X\) there exists a projective birational morphism \(\pi : \tilde{X} \to X\) such that \(\tilde{X}\) is Cohen-Macaulay and normal and \(\pi\) is an isomorphism over the regular locus \(\mathrm{Reg}(X) \subset X\). \end{conjecture} The usefulness of normal Cohen-Macaulayfications for the problem at hand stems from an extension of the results of Chatzistamatiou-R\"ulling due to Kov\'acs. \begin{theorem}[{\cite[Thm.
+1.4]{kovacsRationalSingularities2022}}] Let \(f: X \to Y\) be a locally projective birational morphism of excellent Cohen-Macaulay normal schemes.
 If \(Y\) has pseudo-rational singularities then

 \end{theorem} By a result of Lipman-Teissier, if \( Y\) is regular (so in particular if it is smooth over \(k\)) then \(Y\) is pseudo-rational \cite[\S 4]{MR600418}, hence \cref{thm:sk-ratlsings} applies when \(Y\) is regular.